 Over the past three years, the City Council has reviewed three petitions to extend the TROD to properties and include them in the overlay zone.
-Two of the three petitions have been approved, one before the current language in the General Plan and one after the language was adopted.
+Two of the three petitions have been approved, one of the approved petitions was before the current language in the General Plan was adopted and the other approved petition was after the language was adopted.
 The two that were approved were contiguous to the C-2 zone and the TROD while the third, which was denied, was surrounded by residential zoning and not contiguous to the TROD.
-The first that was approved was the Nelson, Lythgoe, Heckel Zone Map Amendment which was approved on June 7, 2022.
+The first petition that was approved was the Nelson, Lythgoe, Heckel Zone Map Amendment which was approved on June 7, 2022.
 The second approval was the Marsing Zone Map Amendment on June 6, 2023.
 The Miller property, which is the site of the former "Castle House" on Burgi Hill was denied on December 6, 2022.